Timothy Alden (educator): Courtship of Myles Standish

 Set against the backdrop of a fierce Indian war, the tale focuses on a love triangle among three Pilgrims: Myles Standish, Priscilla Mullens, and John Alden.
 Longfellow claimed the story was true, but the historical evidence is inconclusive.
 Nevertheless, the ballad was very popular in nineteenth-century America, immortalizing the Mayflower Pilgrims.

-In 1814, Rev. Alden was the first to publish a popular family tradition about the love triangle of his Mayflower pilgrim ancestors in his book American Epitaphs.
+In 1814, Alden was the first to publish a popular family tradition about the love triangle of his Mayflower pilgrim ancestors in his book American Epitaphs.
 This story would later become famous in a poem by Henry Wadsworth Longfellow called The Courtship of Miles Standish.
 Both are direct descendants of pilgrims John Alden and Priscilla Mullins.

 The families of the alleged lovers remained close for several generations, and intermarried, moving together to Duxbury, Massachusetts, in the late 1620s.
 Descendants still retell the love triangle of their ancestors; the story is nearly 400 years old now.